chenirene7418/github-tutorial/README.md

 **_What is the difference between clone and fork?_**
 Cloning a repo is making the same copy of the other person's repo.
 Forking a repo is like cloning, but you are making a new remote from the same copy.
 In order word, remix.
+In forking, you have permission to _push_, but not in cloning because the remote isn't yours.

 **_How to clone another person's repo?_**
 1. In the github page of the other person, click the **clone or download** green button.